-Always ensure you have all the necessary permissions from landowners prior to accessing your site.
+Always ensure you have all the necessary permissions for access to sites.
 Often, an initial approach and explanation of the work being undertaken is sufficient to gain access.
-An explanatory letter of introduction is included in this pack.
-Additional copies are available from the WeBS Office.
+An explanatory letter of introduction is available from the WeBS Office.
 Please remember to carefully follow any subsequent instructions from the site owner, e.g. many water companies require counters to comply with health and safety regulations when counting reservoirs.